 Price and Availability

-Contrary to reports leading up to Huawei's announcement at CES 2018 – as well as a statement by CEO Richard Yu – the Mate 10 Pro will not be sold through any American carriers.
+Contrary to reports leading up to Huawei's announcement at CES 2018 – as well as a statement by CEO Richard Yu – the Mate 10 Pro is not sold through any American carriers.
 According to a Wall Street Journal report, Huawei had originally struck a deal with AT&T to launch the phone.
 However, the network backed out of the agreement a day before Huawei was scheduled to announce it.
 There had been rumors that Verizon was also intending to sell the Mate 10 Pro this summer, though that plan may also be in jeopardy.

 For those with a bit more to spend, there's the Porsche Design version of the Mate 10 Pro.
 This limited edition sports a unique body and double the storage space, as well as a bunch of goodies including a car charger, flip cover case and a pair of earbuds.
 It retails for $1,225.